Wintellect/MSLearn/Introduction to Bash/includes/3-bash-commands.md

 ls >> listing.txt
 ```

 The piping operator is extremely powerful (and often used).
 It redirects the output of the first command to the input of the second command.
 Let's say you use `cat` to display the contents of a large file, but the content scrolls by too quickly for you to read.
-But you can make it much more usable by piping the results to another command such as `more`.
+You can make the output more readable by piping the results to another command such as `more`.
 The following commands lists all the currently running processes.
 But once the screen is dull, you press **Enter** to display subsequent lines:

 ```bash
 ps -ef | more